 Tai Chi promotes well-being and stability through gentle, flowing, yet powerful movement and the gradual development of an inner sense of strength and tranquility .
 In the class there is an emphasis on breath and postural alignment.
 Classes include solo practice and partner exercises.
-Adam teaches with humour and attention to individual needs, his classes are open to everyone regardless of age or experience.
+Adam is a senior instructor with Tai Chi Union of Great Britain.
+He teaches with humour and attention to individual needs, his classes are open to everyone regardless of age or experience.

 Tutor: Adam has practiced Tai Chi for over 30 years, he teaches a Beijing, short form Wu Style from the late Rose Shao-Chiang Li.

-Thursday class open class 7.30 - 8.30pm Gunnislake Village Hall - open level class
+Thursday open class 7.30 - 8.30pm Gunnislake Village Hall - open level class

-Form part 1 Friday 9 - 10am Tavistock Kingdon House, Pym Street
+Friday Intermediate 9 - 10am Tavistock Kingdon House, Pym Street

 INDIVIDUAL & SMALL GROUP SESSIONS

 These sessions can be set up to suit and can be

 One on one session: £15 for 20 mins